-Coronavirus: Canada, Australia won't sent athletes to Olympics this summer
+Coronavirus: Canada, Australia won't send athletes to Olympics this summer; postponement being considered

 Norway, Brazil, and Slovenia have also pressed the IOC on a possible postponement, although none have said they wouldn't go if the games scheduled to begin on July 24 and run through August 9.

-The IOC announced on Sunday it will take about four weeks to weigh options and to plan different scenarios for the games, including postponement.
-It has taken the possibility of canceling the games off the table.
+The IOC announced on Sunday it will take about four weeks to weigh options and to plan different scenarios for the Games, including postponement.
+It has taken the possibility of canceling the Games off the table.

+"The IOC will, in full coordination and partnership with the Tokyo 2020 Organising Committee, the Japanese authorities and the Tokyo Metropolitan Government, start detailed discussions to complete its assessment of the rapid development of the worldwide health situation and its impact on the Olympic Games, including the scenario of postponement.
+The IOC is confident that it will have finalized these discussions within the next four weeks, and greatly appreciates the solidarity and partnership of the NOCs and IFs in supporting the athletes and adapting Games planning," the statement earlier on Sunday said.

 CLICK HERE FOR MORE CORONAVIRUS COVERAGE

-“These scenarios relate to modifying existing operational plans for the Games to go ahead on 24 July 2020, and also for changes to the start date of the Games,” the IOC said.
+“These scenarios relate to modifying existing operational plans for the Games to go ahead on 24 July 2020, and also for changes to the start date of the Games,” the IOC added.

 Fox News' Frank Miles and the Associated Press contributed to this report